 Until this decade, Canadian divorce jurisprudence substantially supported the conclusion that, in the absence of directions to the contrary, an order granting "custody" to one parent gave that parent powers akin to a guardian of the child and left the other parent with access privileges only.
-In Chapter 5, where we discussed possible approaches to reform, we described the current trend toward shared parenting responsibilities. here we discussed possible approaches to reform, we described the current trend toward shared parenting responsibilities. here "joint custody" takes on significance in the context of divorce.
+In Chapter 5, where we discussed possible approaches to reform, we described the current trend toward shared parenting responsibilities.
+365 Nevertheless, it is because of the former kind of thinking that the term "joint custody" takes on significance in the context of divorce.
 Joint custody in effect preserves the status of each parent as an active guardian.

 When is it appropriate for the court to order "joint custody"?
-The current position in Canada is summarized in the following passage: 366
+The current position in Canada is summarized in the following passage:366

-Although some courts have held it acceptable to order joint custody, notwithstanding the objections of either or both parents, where there is hope that the parents can and will co-operate, they are in a minority.
+Although some courts have held it acceptable to order joint custody, notwithstanding the objections of either or both parents, where there is hope that the parents can and will cooperate, they are in a minority.
 The overwhelming preponderance of judicial opinion in Canada asserts that joint custody should not be ordered where the parents are unwilling to co-operate in decision-making that affects the growth and development of their children or where there is substantial interspousal hostility.
 Different considerations now seem to apply where there has been a pre-existing pattern of joint custody prior to adjudication.
 If a court is satisfied that shared parenting arrangements have worked in the past and are in the best interests of the children, a subsequent application to change the arrangements may be denied.
 Parents who have agreed to an order for joint custody either through mediation or in minutes of settlement must make every effort to make it work.
 This is not to say that the courts will not subsequently change a joint custody order to sole custody where the parents cannot co-operate and the court feels that it is in the best interests of a child to return to its original home and friends and the full-time attention of one parent, especially where the child is exhibiting behavioural problems and needs a more stable environment.